anitapeppercorn/wine-blogger/README.md

 - WHEN I am signed in to the site
 -- THEN I see navigation links for the homepage, inventory, and the option to log out
-- WHEN I click on the homepage option in the navigation -- THEN I am taken to the homepage and presented with all wine-blog posts that include the wine-name, an image of the wine if available, the blogger's name, information about the wine and the blogger's post on their experience with the wine
+- WHEN I click on the homepage option in the navigation -- THEN I am taken to the homepage and presented with all wine-blog posts that include the wine-name, an image of the wine if available or a default wine image, the blogger's name, information about the wine and the blogger's post on their experience with the wine
 - WHEN I click on an existing wine-blog post
 -- THEN I am presented with the the wine-name, an image of the wine if available, the blogger's name, information about the wine and the blogger's post on their experience with the wine and I have the option to leave a comment
 - WHEN I enter a comment and click on the submit button while signed in -- THEN the comment is saved and the post is updated to display the comment, and the comment creator’s username
-- WHEN I click on the Inventory option in the navigation -- THEN I am taken to the Inventory and presented with all the wine-blog posts I have already created for wines in my inventory and the option to add a new wine-blog post
+- WHEN I click on the Inventory option in the navigation -- THEN I am taken to the Inventory and presented with all the wine-blog posts I have already created for wines in my inventory (if previously added) and the option to add a new wine-blog post
-- WHEN I click on the button to add a new wine-blog post -- THEN I am prompted to enter or select information of the wine-type, size of bottle, price, tasting experience and an image of the wine to document my personal inventory (collection) of wines in my cellar and the title and contents of my wine-blog post are saved and I am taken back to an updated inventory with my new post
+- WHEN I click on the button to add a new wine-blog post -- THEN I am prompted to enter or select information of the wine-type, size of bottle, price, tasting experience and an image of the wine to document my personal inventory (collection) of wines in my cellar and the title and contents of my wine-blog post are saved and I am taken to an updated inventory with my new post
-- WHEN I click on one of my existing posts in my inventory -- THEN I am able to delete or update my post and taken back to an updated inventory
+- WHEN I am logged in and click on one of my existing posts in my inventory -- THEN I am able to update my post and taken to an updated inventory
 - WHEN I click on the logout option in the navigation -- THEN I am signed out of the site
 - WHEN I am idle on the page for more than a set time -- THEN I am automatically signed out of the site

-Specification we met:
+Specifications we met:
 1. Use Node.js and Express.js to create a RESTful API.
 2. Use Handlebars.js as the templating engine.
 3. Use MySQL and the Sequelize ORM for the database.